-How To Make Gyeran Bap (Korean Rice with Egg).
+How To Make Korean Gyeran Bap (Rice with Egg).
 So easy to make and so delicious!
 This, for me, is comfort in a bowl.
 It might be blasphemy but I like to sprinkle some furikake seasoning over the top.

 It’s really easy to offend people online.
 Especially if it’s something that’s related to their culture, their heritage, how they grew up, their family, or what foods come from their country.
 I get it.
 We are passionate about our cultures.
 We are passionate about food.

 I made a Korean dish on Instagram and used a Japanese soy sauce and sesame oil brand in my video and Korean people got offended.
 But again, it’s ok, I get it.
 We are passionate about our cultures.
 We are passionate about food and that’s a beautiful thing.

 How To Make Gyeran Bap (Korean Rice with Egg)

 This is probably the simplest, but most satisfying thing to make.
 I love freshly cooked rice, I love eggs and I love roasted seaweed.
 I am still going to call this Gyeran Bap, even though I am using furikake seasoning, which is not Korean, and, for this, I don’t think it really matters what brands of soy sauce and sesame oil you use.
 Just give this a try and enjoy.
 It’s simple, delicious food.
 That’s about all I am cooking right now.